tnakagome/exray/README.md

 It should also work on modern Linux distributions in general.

+The library is compiled in C++11 mode by default, but C++98 mode is also supported.
+See below for the procedure.

 # Compatibility

 There are known compatibility issues with other libraries.